What is health and wellness coaching?

 I don’t believe in denying or discounting the symptoms you may live with on a daily basis (pain, fatigue, other fluctuating symptoms, etc.).
 Or the fear of relapse.
 They are there and real.
 And sometimes they can be very difficult to live with.

-Our work is about rebuilding and renewing your life; creating your ‘new normality’ as I often like to say.
+Our work is about rebuilding and renewing your life; creating your ‘new normality’ as some people like to say.
 It may include finding non-medical ways to manage any ongoing symptoms and aspects of your health issue.
 Or you may want to develop a new relationship with your health issue and even redefine what ‘health’ means to you.
 Or you may wish to re-evaluate and make changes in other areas of your life like your relationships, interests and hobbies, or the career/job you have.

 The aim is for you to recover your sense of emotional wellbeing and feel that your life once again is meaningful and purposeful.
 I don’t want anything less for you.